microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## Learning Objectives for Challenge-03
 By the end of this challenge you will be able to

-+ Ingest FHIR data into FHIR service with FHIR Loader
++ ingest FHIR data into FHIR service with FHIR Loader
-+ Identify issues in loading FHIR bundles
++ identify issues in loading FHIR bundles
-+ Recognize data constraints with FHIR Loader
++ recognize data constraints with FHIR Loader
-+ Track and compare FHIR Loader operations
++ track and compare FHIR Loader operations

 ### FHIR service and FHIR Loader Relationship
 The open-source [FHIR Loader](https://github.com/microsoft/fhir-loader) is designed to ease the process of FHIR data import into the FHIR service.
 The operation simply involves uploading FHIR data files to Azure blob storage, and from there the FHIR Loader automatically transfers the data for persistence in the FHIR service database.
 The user may upload FHIR Bundles in regular JSON format (.zip compressed or non-compressed) or NDJSON format (non-compressed).
 Operationally, FHIR Loader works by making parallel asynchronous API calls to the FHIR service.